 At the Kollur Mookambika Temple, around 64 Sevas and Poojas can be performed dedicated to the Goddess.
 Listed below are some of the main Sevas that one can perform:

-- Ekadasha Rudrabhisheam – This Pooja is an elaborate form of the Rudrabhishekam.
-In the Pooja, all the eleven Rudras of Lord Shiva are worshiped by reciting shlokas like Laghu – nyasam and the Rudra Trishati.
-The Rudram is recited eleven times as per instructions in the Shiv Puraanam.
+This Pooja is an elaborate form of the Rudrabhishekam.
+In the Pooja, the priests worship all the eleven Rudras of Lord Shiva by reciting shlokas like Laghu – nyasam and the Rudra Trishati.
+They also recite the Rudram eleven times as per instructions in the Shiv Puraanam.

-- Chandika Homam – The Chandika Homam requires the presence of 7 priests.
+The Chandika Homam requires the presence of 7 priests.
 They chant the 700 verses and hymns from the Devi Mahatmayam.
 Offerings of the Payasam (sweet pudding or Kheer) is made to Agni during the chantings.
-The special Homam has to be booked years in advance.
-The devotee has to arrive a day before the Homam.
+The devotee must arrive a day before the Homam.
 The Homam begins at 8 AM in the morning and ends at 11:30 AM.

-- Naamkaranam – The naming ceremony of the infants can also be performed with the blessings of the Goddess at Kollur Mookambika Temple.
+The naming ceremony of the infants can also take place with the blessings of the Goddess at Kollur Mookambika Temple.

-- Vidyarambam Pooja – The children along with the parents can perform this Pooja dedicating it to Goddess Saraswati to initiate the educational career of their offspring.
-The Pooja is performed between 6:45 AM to 1 PM daily for children above the age of 3.
+The children along with the parents can perform this Pooja dedicating it to Goddess Saraswati to initiate the educational career of their offspring.
+The Pooja takes place between 6:45 AM to 1 PM daily for children above the age of 3.

-- Udayastamana Pooja – This is a unique type of Pooja performed for one full day, starting from dawn till dusk.
-There is a total of 18 Poojas done for the devotees throughout the day.
+This is a unique type of Pooja takes place for one full day, starting from dawn till dusk.
+There is a total of 18 Poojas for the devotees throughout the day.

 Besides these Poojas, one can also perform other Poojas like Parivara Pooja, Pushpanjali, Mahatrimudhara, Ganahoma, Nithya Naivedya, Nanda Deepa, Punyaha Prayaschita, Thulabhara and Vahana Pooja.